-Source: 7 Delicious Juice Recipes
+Source: Carrot Juice

 Freshly squeezed vegetable juice is one of the most healing tonics you can consume.
 Forget using them for detox diets – they’re a true wellness virtue to be enjoyed.
 Green juice, carrot juice, and tomato juice are all packed with antioxidants from these foods that can be hard to force down if you’re not feeling your best.
 Having some freshly squeezed vegetable juice will strengthen your immunity and deliver nutrients when your body needs them the most.

 A hot cup of broth is another good option if you’re not in the mood for juice.
 Stick to veggie (not chicken) broth, and keep it low-sodium when possible.
 If you don’t feel like making your own, there are plenty of organic, low-sodium brands on the market that are excellent for helping you feel better fast.
 Drink a few cups a day and sprinkle in some cayenne, turmeric, sage, and black pepper for even more immune-boosting, healing benefits.